dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ## The Training

-Now that we have all the components for the network let's define our Stochastic Gradient Descent ([SGD](https://en.wikipedia.org/wiki/Stochastic_gradient_descent)) optimizer.
+Now that we have all the components for the network, let's define our Stochastic Gradient Descent ([SGD](https://en.wikipedia.org/wiki/Stochastic_gradient_descent)) optimizer.

 ```python